Would you believe that infidelity is not the leading cause of divorce today? Neither is domestic violence!

 Yes, communication in relationships is one of the most important factors in both healthy and unhealthy relationships.

-Dr. John Gottman’s four decades of research on couples, also mentioned in his book titled “Seven Principles for Making Marriage Work”, found that criticism, contempt, defensiveness, and stonewalling are huge predictors of relationship meltdown and are significant predictors of divorce.
+Dr. John Gottman’s four decades of research on couples, also mentioned in his book titled “Seven Principles for Making Marriage Work”, found that criticism, contempt, defensiveness, and stonewalling are huge predictors of relationship meltdown.
+These factors are also significant predictors of divorce.

 Dr. Gottman refers to these four dynamics as the Four Horsemen of the Apocalypse.